 3.2.
-Susceptibility of the reference strains to the Cry1Ab protein in doseresponse bioassays

-The susceptibility to Cry1Ab toxin of the laboratory population of S. nonagrioides was performed with 768 neonates using a dose-response bioassay, resulting in a MIC50 value of 25 (14-40) ng Cry1Ab/cm2, (Table 5, Figure 2a), which is in the range of MIC50 values obtained with laboratory populations in previous years with the same batch of toxin (between 5 and 30 ng Cry1Ab/cm2; Table 6).
-However, the MIC90 obtained, 292 (139-1336) ng Cry1Ab/cm2, was higher than in previous years, when it ranged between 42 and 233.
-In addition, the 95% confidence limits were also wider than in previous years, probably because moult inhibition at the highest concentration used did not reach 90% in any of the 3 replicates, so there is not a good fit to the regression line at that point (Table 6).
+Susceptibility of the reference strains to the Cry1Ab protein in doseresponse bioassays performed with 720 neonates using a dose-response bioassay, resulting in a MIC{50} value of 28 (20-38) ng Cry1Ab/cm2 (Table 5, Figure 2a), which is in the range of MIC{50} values obtained with laboratory populations in previous years with the same batch of toxin (between 5 and 30 ng Cry1Ab/cm2; Table 6).

+The susceptibility to Cry1Ab protein of the laboratory population of S. nonagrioides was

-A number of 959 neonates of the O. nubilalis laboratory strain were used for the Cry1Ab susceptibility assessment bioassay.
-The MIC50 value obtained with the reference strain was 1.7 (1.4-2.0) ng Cry1Ab/cm2 (Table 5, Figure 2b), in the range of values obtained with laboratory strains with the same batch of toxin (0.8-5.4 ng Cry1Ab/cm2; Figure 3).
+A number of 1117 neonates of the O. nubilalis laboratory strain were used for the Cry1Ab susceptibility assessment bioassay.
+The MIC50 value obtained with the reference strain was 2.1 ng Cry1Ab/cm2 (Table 5, Figure 2b), in the range of values obtained with laboratory strains with the same batch of toxin (0.8 to 5.4 ng Cry1Ab/cm2; Figure 3).

 Variations in laboratory-reared insects regarding their susceptibility to pesticides or insecticidal proteins, as we have observed historically during this monitoring program, are not unusual.
-Different reasons have been proposed, such as diverse geographical sources of individuals, varying testing personnel, different protein preparations, etc.

-(Robertson et al., 1995; Marçon et al., 1999; Da Silva et al., 2016; Farinós et al., 2018).
+Different reasons have been proposed, such as diverse geographical sources of individuals, varying testing personnel, different protein preparations, etc. (Robertson et al., 1995; Marçon et al., 1999; Da Silva et al., 2016; Farinós et al., 2018; García et al., 2023).
 Even so, MIC values of the control laboratory strains have been, in general, very consistent in the interval of years examined using the same batch of toxin (B2), being the maximum magnitude of variation 6- and 7-fold for S. nonagrioides (Table 6) and O. nubilalis, (Figure 3), respectively.